A lab tradition: jumping into Lake Mendota to celebrate.

 People

-Associate Professor Christy Remucal (née Christina Renée Keenan) leads the Aquatic Chemistry group at the University of Wisconsin, Madison and is the Director of the Water Science and Engineering Laboratory.
+Professor Christy Remucal leads the Aquatic Chemistry group at the University of Wisconsin, Madison.
+She is the Interim Director of the Aquatic Sciences Center and is the Director of the Water Science and Engineering Laboratory.
 She is a faculty member in the Department of Civil & Environmental Engineering, the Environmental Chemistry & Technology Program, and the Limnology & Marine Science Program.
 She holds an MS (2004) and a PhD (2009) in Civil & Environmental Engineering from the University of California, Berkeley, and a BS (2003) in Environmental Engineering Science from Massachusetts Institute of Technology.
 Before joining the UW faculty, Christy completed a post-doc in the Institute for Biogeochemistry and Pollutant Dynamics at the Swiss Federal Institute of Technology.
 A complete CV is available here.

 PhD Students